Best Convertible Car Seat 2019

 Scroll down for our picks for Best Budget-Friendly Convertible Car Seat and Best Convertible Car Seat for Urban Parents.
 New to car seat shopping?
 Read our 7 Things No One Tells You About Buying Convertible Car seat.

 The Britax Boulevard comes in three versions, ClickTight ($304); the ClickTight ARB ($328); and the G4 ($264), now discontinued but still available on line).
 More on the differences in a minute.
 All versions enable a child to ride rear-facing to 40 lbs. and forward facing to 65 with the five-point harness.
 The Boulevard features a no rethread harness, side-impact protection and excellent ease of use.

 The most recent Boulevards feature “ClickTight” technology—the seat pops open for an easier belt installation.
 The result is a rock solid install.
 Crash protection is also excellent—the new anti-rebound bar (ClickTight ARB model) adds another layer of safety to keep the seat from rebounding in a collision.
 Although the price tips the scales at $300, the Boulevard ClickTight is worth it.
 Our own reader reviews on this seat are quite positive and the Boulevard scores an 83% approval rating on Amazon (4 and 5-star reviews).
 (Scroll down for a detailed review of this seat and the Britax brand).

 Britax Boulevard: More details

 Britax is the king of convertible car seats and the Britax Boulevard is their flagship model.
 There are two major headlines for the Boulevard: the new ClickTight base and added side impact protection.
 Let’s take a look at the ClickTight base—this new feature allows for ease of installation, thanks to a seat base that pops open to help with belt installations.
-Here’s what ClickTight looks like:
+Here’s what ClickTight base looks like when open:

 The other major feature for the Boulevard (versus the less expensive Britax Marathon) is enhanced side impact protection.
 This takes the form of deep side walls and a head cushion (see below):